gramm/DramaCharCount/README.md

  - Create the drama table by executing JdsDramaHandler
  - Load all subtitle lines in the line table by executing JdsLineHandler
  - Count all characters by executing JdsCharHandler.
 Note that this script will mark a drama as "processed"  (drama[kanji_ok]=1) and will skip processed dramas on execution.
 It is therefore safe to interrupt the script to continue executing it later, or to execute it again if for example the MySQL connection failed.
 Clearing the "processed" state can be done by dropping all character info via  jds_char_handler.reset()
- - Build reference of each character to all lines containing this character by executin JdsLineHandler.
+ - Optional: build reference of each character to all lines containing this character by executin JdsLineHandler.
+This script is used to be able to display example usage of characters in a given drama when browed from [jdramastuff.xyz](http://jdramastuff.xyz).
 The philosophy is identical to JdsCharHandler i.e. drama[kanji_line_ref_ok] will indicate drama to skip.
  - Generate statistics by executing JdsInfoHandler
+ - Optional: Generate CSV output by execution JdsCsvGen

+### Changelog:

+##### 1.2.0
+ - Improve runtime of char count
+ - Separate char count and line to char ref
+ - Add CSV generator for raw kanji info
+ - Add computation of frequency and cumulative frequency
+##### 1.1.0
+ - Fix all PyCharm warnings
+ - Greatly improve help
+ - Verify generation from scratch
+ - Support settings.py to configure connection info, subtitle path

+##### 1.0.0

+ - Counting of kanji occurences
+ - Generation of JDPT levels based on number of kanji in JLPT levels
+ - Computing of relative position within jōyō, JLPT, JDPT
+ - Computing distance between JLPT and JDPT